 Business interruption insurance aims to make commercial property owners “whole” after a disaster has caused a temporary shutdown.
 Policies compensate for lost rental income and costs incurred (net of operating cost savings).
 Some policies also reimburse for extra expenses that are incurred because of property damage.

 Historic profit and loss statements, tax returns and rent rolls are used to calculate lost profits.
 But insurers also will factor in macroeconomic, industry and local market trends that may have lowered rental income — even if the disaster hadn’t occurred.
 Because indemnity will be based on your property’s financial records, make sure your records are updated and in a safe location.

 To make a compensable claim, you must promptly present evidence of lost rental income.
 You won’t be able to recover on properties that weren’t generating rental income at the time of the damage.
 Remember, too, that insurers have taken a beating in recent years, and claims examiners are scrutinizing paperwork harder than ever.
 Many commercial property owners hire CPA firms to help support their lost profits calculations and clarify business interruption provisions.

 It’s impossible to know when a disaster will strike one or more of your tenants.
 If your real estate firm doesn’t yet have business interruption insurance, perhaps it’s time to buy a policy.
 Doing so just might turn out to be the best move you’ll ever make.

 Have questions on business interruption insurance or simply looking for guidance from one of the top real estate accounting firms?
-Contact Mark Abrams at 404.874.6244 and or simply fill out our form below and we’d be glad to help.
+Contact Mark Abrams at 404-874-6244 and or contact us online and we’d be glad to help.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR